 2.B.7.
-Evidence understanding of a range of advanced investigative techniques, enabling the application of selected approaches to develop, frame, research and evaluate ideas, concepts and processes as appropriate within your artistic practice.
+Evidence understanding of a range of advanced investigative techniques, enabling the application of selected approaches to develop, frame, research and evaluate ideas, concepts and processes as appropriate in order to contribute to the development of the field of early music and in your own artistic practice.

 2.B.8.
-Identify and utilise relevant literature and/or other resources as appropriate to inform your practice and development within your area of study.
+Identify and utilise relevant (secondary) literature and other historical sources as appropriate to inform your practice and development within the field of historically informed performance practice.
 2.B.9.
-Identify and employ advanced research, study, communication and presentation techniques to independently develop and deliver an extended or in-depth artistic project.
+Identify and employ advanced research, study, communication and presentation techniques to independently develop and deliver an extended and/or in-depth artistic project.

 2.B.10.
-Recognise the importance of utilising specific technologies to enable the creation, dissemination and/or performance of music appropriate to your artistic practice.
+Utilise specific technologies to enable the creation, dissemination and/or performance of music appropriate to the field of early music.

 2.B.11.
-Demonstrate understanding of pedagogical knowledge relevant to music education in various societal contexts.
+Demonstrate a basic understanding of historical music pedagogical theories.